-Note; The video for the chords above is combined with the video lesson of the following blues chord progression below.
+Note: The video lesson for the blues chords shown above is combined with the video lesson for the following blues guitar chord progression illustrated below.

 The following blues guitar chords progression attempts to bring everything together.
 It includes all the chords from the previous two chord charts at some point or another to create a variety of blues tones within the progression.